msszczep/pequod-cljs/README.md

 portion of the page as a Clojure map.

 After the economy reaches its convergence threshold (more about that below), you may "reset" the economy with the "Augmented reset" button.
-This button has the following effects:
+This button is intended to simulate technology enhancement within an economy over the course of a year and has the following effects:

-1.
-2.
-3.
+1. Adding a small random augment to the coefficients of each workers' council.
+2. Adding a small random augment to the coefficients of each consumers' council.
+3. Reset the iteration counter back to zero.

+Once it's reset, you can iterate through the participatory planning procedure again and compare the results.

 MORE TO COME